-On July 26, 2016, the Federal Transit

-Administration published the final rule

-on Transit Asset Management (TAM) (49CFR Part 625).
+On July 26, 2016, the Federal Transit Administration published the final rule on Transit Asset Management (TAM) (49CFR Part 625).
 Under the final TAM rule, State DOTs, MPOs, and designated transit providers must collect and report data for four performance measures covering rolling stock, equipment, infrastructure, and facility condition.

-The NATS MPO area contains no relevant infrastructure as defined under 49 CFR part 625 (e.g. fixed guideway for light rail mass transit), and therefore the MPO is only required to set targets for equipment, rolling stock, and facilities.
-Targets are based on Niles Dial A Ride, which is the federally recognized public transit service provider for the Michigan portion of the South Bend urbanized area, and therefor must adopt targets for the performance of their transit assets annually for the ensuring year.
+The TwinCATS MPO area contains no relevant infrastructure as defined under 49 CFR part 625 (e.g. fixed guideway for light rail mass transit), and therefore the MPO is only required to set targets for equipment, rolling stock, and facilities.
+Targets are based on The Twin Cities Area Transportation Authority (TCATA) is the federally recognized public transit service provider for the St. Joseph Benton Harbor Urbanized area, and therefor must adopt targets for the performance of their transit assets annually for the ensuring year.
 MPOs must establish TAM targets specific to the MPO planning area.
 The MPO then updates its TAM targets every four years.